dx-oss/nix-shell-action/README.md

                   script: which node
 ```

-For now, this action implicitly depends on having [Nix] installed and set up correctly, such as through the [install-nix-action] demonstrated in the examples above.
+This action depends on having [Nix] installed and set up correctly, such as through the [install-nix-action] or [nix-quick-install-action] as demonstrated in the examples above.

-See also [cachix-action](https://github.com/cachix/cachix-action) for a simple binary cache setup to speed up your builds and share binaries with developers.

 ## Options `with: ...`